-Partick Thistle v Ayr United
+Thistle beat Ayr to take three-goal first-leg lead

 Post update

-Attempt missed.
-Ben Dempsey (Ayr United) left footed shot from the left side of the box is high and wide to the left.
-Assisted by Sean McGinty with a headed pass following a corner.
+Attempt saved.
+Ben Dempsey (Ayr United) right footed shot from the centre of the box is saved in the bottom right corner.
+Assisted by Jayden Mitchell-Lawson with a cross.

 Post update